 Students may participate in the program for an academic year or a semester.
 The program is open to students from all colleges at Notre Dame with the equivalent of four semesters or better in Spanish language.
 Notre Dame offers a pre-medical program in the fall semester at UPAEP, which includes the first semester of General Physics (taught in English) and internships with Mexican doctors.
-Spring students may take courses at the Tec de Monterrey-Puebla and UPAEP and will also have a variety of internship opportunities with a focus on business or the humanities.
+Spring students may take courses at UPAEP or Tec de Monterrey (Puebla campus), depending on their majors.
+During the spring semester, students may participate in an internship in a variety of fields such as public policy, business, sustainability, or education.
+International excursions are also a part of the spring semester.
 Excursions are coordinated by on site ND staff.
 Students live with host families.